RyanShendler/SkillTaxonomyPoC_v2/README.md

 # SkillTaxonomyPoC_v2
-This is our second attempt at creating a PoC for the Connect skill taxonomy.
-The priority of this PoC is to create a graph-based UI that allows users to interact with the taxonomy in a more logical manner.
+This PoC demonstrates the functionality of implementing a hierarchical taxonomy for the skills in Connect.

+## Local Setup
+First, follow the instructions in the `/backend` folder to launch the backend.
+Once the backend is running, follow the instructions in `/frontend` to run the frontend.